AlesssandroTinti/PsyBot/README.md

 ![LLM](https://img.shields.io/badge/Model-LLaMA3_8B_Q5_K_M-purple)

 # **PsyBot – Local LLM Clinical Assistant**
-PsyBot is a local AI assistant designed for interpreting psychometric questionnaires, retrieving ICD-11 diagnostic descriptions, and providing structured clinical insights — all without calling external LLM APIs.
+PsyBot is a local AI assistant designed for interpreting psychometric questionnaires, retrieving ICD-11 diagnostic descriptions, and providing structured clinical insights — all without relying on external LLM inference APIs.
+The core language model runs entirely on-device.
-This project was developed as part of a research internship inspired by the MMASH dataset, which explores physiological and psychological signals (including wearable devices) to support the analysis of mental disorders.
+This project was developed as part of a research internship inspired by the MMASH dataset, which explores physiological and psychological signals (including data from wearable devices) to support the analysis of mental disorders.
+PsyBot integrates psychometric tools similar to those used in MMASH and extends them into a structured clinical chatbot capable of:
-PsyBot integrates some of the same psychometric tools used in MMASH and extends them into a structured clinical chatbot capable of providing:
+- Providing definitions of psychological disorders and psychometric assessments
-- Definitions of disorders and psychometric tests
+- Comparing diagnostic categories and clinical criteria
-- Comparisons between disorders
+- Offering diagnostic suggestions based on user-submitted questionnaire scores
-- Diagnostic suggestions based on user-submitted questionnaire scores
+- Interpreting symptom descriptions or transcripts from psychological sessions

 ## **Main Features**
 - Local LLM (`Meta-Llama-3-8B-Instruct.Q5_K_M.gguf` via [llama-cpp-python](https://github.com/abetlen/llama-cpp-python))